bobg/chit/Readme.md

     context is canceled before the value can be sent.

 func ToMap[K comparable, V any](ctx context.Context, inp *Iter[Pair[K, V]]) (map[K]V, error)
-    ToMap consumes all of an iterator's elements and returns them as a map of pairs.
+    ToMap consumes all the elements of an iterator over key-value pairs and returns them as a map.
+All but the last of any pairs with duplicate keys are overwritten.

 func ToSlice[T any](ctx context.Context, inp *Iter[T]) ([]T, error)
     ToSlice consumes all of an iterator's elements and returns them as a slice.